SM Pictures: 1999–2007: Establishment and acquisition by SM Entertainment

 In November 2007, SM Pictures announced that it would carry out a paid-in capital increase of 16.9 billion won to acquire childhood education company Kinder Schule, which resulted in the company's stock price hitting the upper limit.
-In November 2007, SM Pictures announced that it would carry out a paid-in capital increase of KRW 16.9 billion to acquire childhood education company Kinder Schule.
-The stock price of the company had hit the upper limit all at once.
 By December 4, it has decided to cancel and withdraw the decision to raise capital for the educational project through third-party allocation.
 The company revealed that the two involved companies had "disagreements that could not be narrowed down," which failed acquisition negotiations.
 Moreover, the KOSDAQ Market Headquarters of the Stock Exchange allocated a preliminary notice of designation as an unfaithful disclosure corporation for SM Pictures, which inverted its disclosure on the same day.
 Eventually, Kinder Schule was acquired by SH Tech.

 2008–2009: Closure and acquisition by Premiere Entertainment

 SM Pictures' first film, Attack on the Pin-Up Boys (2007), mobilized only about 102,600 viewers; however, with a net production cost of 850 million won, excluding printing and marketing costs, about 240,000 moviegoers had to see the movie to avoid losses.
 Still, less than half of that audience watched the film and suffered a defeat at the box office.
 The company closed down after failing to achieve [satisfactory] results for its film.
 On June 13, 2008, SM Entertainment then transferred its 33.94% stake in SM Pictures to Premier Entertainment to reorganize its business structures.
 SM has transferred 5.15 million shares of the company to Premier for 15.24 billion won to recover investment funds.
 Lee Soo-man also sold his 5.6% share in the company to Premier for 2.5 million US dollars, giving Premiere control of over 40% of the company and changing SM Pictures's name to PRE.